flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 <hr>

-[Last week's Testing Tuesday](/2013/04/16/tests-make-software.html) we talked about test-driven development.
+[Last Testing Tuesday](/2013/04/16/tests-make-software.html) we talked about test-driven development.
 We considered it the basis for Behavior-driven development.
 But what's the difference between them?

 Test-driven development focuses on the *developer's* opinion on how parts of the software should *work*.
 Behavior-driven development focuses on the *users'* opinion on how they want your application to *behave*.